-EAST AFRICA HUNGER CRISIS RESPONSE Progress Report
+EAST AFRICA HUNGER CRISIS RESPONSE Progress Report: April 2023

 OVERVIEW OF DISASTER A deadly mix of conflict, COVID-19 and the climate crisis have pushed more than 10 million people across East Africa to the very brink of a hunger crisis.
 Of critical concern are vulnerable children who are experiencing high levels of malnutrition.
 According to UN OCHA, about 4.9 million children are acutely malnourished in drought-affected areas in Kenya, Ethiopia and Somalia.
 Conflict is one of the leading drivers of hunger globally.
 Every country where World Vision works in East Africa is either in conflict or neighbouring a country in conflict.
 The region has also endured substantial climate shocks, undermining people's ability to feed themselves.
 The economic consequences of the COVID-19 pandemic and the current ripple effect from the war in Ukraine is also driving hunger to unprecedented levels.
-WORLD VISION'S RELIEF RESPONSE: IMPACT HIGHLIGHTS World Vision has reached more than 8 million people, including 4.4 million children, since April 2021.
-World Vision re-declared its multi-country response including Ethiopia, Kenya, Somalia, South Sudan, and Sudan.
-We aim to reach 5 million people, including 2.7 million children, by April 2023 through the second phase of the response.
-People reached (April - August 2022)
+WORLD VISION'S RELIEF RESPONSE: IMPACT HIGHLIGHTS In 2022, World Vision re-declared its multi-country hunger emergency response in East Africa, including Ethiopia, Kenya, Somalia, South Sudan, and Sudan.
+The response goal is to save lives and address drivers of longer-term impacts of hunger through humanitarian assistance and recovery interventions.
+From April 2022 to January 2023, we have reached: